Quickstart: Create and deploy a human resources Power Virtual Agents bot in Teams

 Now that the request has been made, let's go back to the bot author's (that's you) view and go to the HR team's experts channel.

 Here we see that the bot ran the flow you added earlier and posted Melissa's request to the channel.
-HR experts in the channel can now reach out to Melissa to understand more on her extended leave request.
+HR experts in the channel can now reach out to Melissa to understand more on the extended leave request.

 By following these steps, you now have an HR bot up and running!